 Once I was on my way, the cloud cover began to break to allow the sun to work its magic from time to time.
 By then, I was strolling along the bed of the former railway line with the River Dee beside me.
 At times, the pastoral nature of the surrounding countryside was on show though I was among trees for much of the time.
 More vintage installations like the Royal Deeside Railway, a heritage line, and an event like the Crathes Vintage Car & Motorcycle Rally added a momentary feel of an earlier age, even reminders from my own youth when vintage rallies were momentary diversions from contemporary life.

-While the Deeside Way uses the former railway alignment for much of its length, there are deviations but these thankfully are well signed.
-That notably helped near Milton of Crathes and I was sent along parts of the A957 and A93 at Crathes.
-In fact, the section between Crathes and Drumoak shadowed the A93 and made it much less of a wild walk though the road and the trail both were quiet at this part of that Sunday.
-In fact, this was the prevailing feel for rest of the walk.
+While the Deeside Way uses the former railway alignment for much of its length, there are deviations but these, thankfully, are well signed.
+That notably helped near Milton of Crathes and I was sent along parts of the A957 and A93 near Crathes.
+In fact, the section between Crathes and Drumoak shadowed the A93 and made it much less of a wild walk, though the road and the trail both were quiet at this part of that Sunday.
+In fact, this was the prevailing mood for the rest of the walk.

 At Coalford, I returned to the railway alignment near where beef cattle were standing on a part that without any right of way.
 It was a curious scene but I did wonder at any damage that might be done by leaving such hefty beasts traipse around the embankment as they were doing.